DZRJ-AM: 2015–2017: 8TriMedia era

-In November 2017, 8TriMedia's original studio in Seneca Plaza Bldg., Quezon City was damaged due to flooding brought by Tropical Storm Salome (Haikui).
-This prompted 8TriMedia's programs and personalities to utilize DZRJ's original studio at the Ventures Building in Makati, until a new studio for 8TriMedia was reconstructed.

-In December 2017, DZRJ cancelled its agreement from blocktimer 8TriMedia.
+In November 2017, the blocktimers' original studio in Seneca Plaza Bldg., Quezon City was damaged due to flooding brought by Tropical Storm Salome (Haikui).
+This prompted 8TriMedia's programs and personalities to use DZRJ's studio at the Ventures Building in Makati, until a new studio for the company was reconstructed.
+However, on December 5, 2017, DZRJ cancelled the blocktime agreement with 8TriMedia.